openwisp/openwisp-docs/tutorials/mesh.rst

     `Mesh Demo
     <https://demo.openwisp.io/admin/config/template/ae564575-f251-4f78-aaaf-7821e7a06ad3/change/>`_,
     **feel free to try it out!**

+**How to automate a mesh network?**

+In this section we'll explain how to automate the provisioning of new mesh nodes with a :doc:`Mesh Configuration Template
+</controller/user/templates>`.

 From the OpenWISP navigation menu, go to ``Configurations`` and then ``Templates``, from here click on the ``Add template``.